hylo-lang/hylo/README.md

 That command will create an executable named `valc` in `.build/release`.
 That's Val compiler!

-For details about the environment configuration, see CI Settings.

 ### Running the tests

 To test your compiler,